marisalim/HbirdSeqCap/5Pop_genomics_analyses/J_LFMM/LFMM_analyses/readme.md

 ### 3. Run LFMM

 Run LFMM for each species, for K1-3 with 5 iterations each - I actually ran these for the different bin sizes as well.
-I used batch scripts for running LFMM [from allele frequency input](./LFMM_fromallelefreq); it does require a lot of parameter sensitivity testing - refer to LFMM documentation for help.
+I used batch scripts for running LFMM [example for allele frequency input](./LFMM_fromallelefreq); it does require a lot of parameter sensitivity testing - refer to LFMM documentation for help.
 The command is the same, the input files change.
 Note that the latest version of LFMM (v1.5) does not require the `-D` flag anymore (it's auto-detected).

 ### 4. Check lambda and p-value distributions for LFMM outputs